 More on Overcoming Grief and Depression…

-If you are a care partner and are observing these symptoms in our aging senior, you should encourage counseling or try some of the following alternative treatments.
-Please make sure that before you introduce any “natural” product that you discuss all the medications your family member is taking.
+If you are a care partner and are observing these symptoms in our aging senior… you should encourage counseling or try some of the following alternative treatments.
+Please make sure that before you introduce any “natural” products… that you discuss all the medications your family member is taking.
 Adverse reactions to mixing prescribed medications and herbs often occur.

 Here are a few alternative treatments that are recommended for depression:

 St. Johns Wort is probably one of the most readily herbs available.
 It has been noted to promote nerve health.
 It has also been promoted as an alternative to an antidepressant.
-Remember that when taking any traditional drug or herbal compound, there can be unexpected side effects.
+Remember… taking any traditional drug or herbal compound …there can be unexpected side effects.
 In this case, St. Johns Wort can CAUSE anxiety.
 It increases the levels of dopamine in the brain.
 If your family member has recurring anxiety, St Johns Wort should be avoided.

-Licorice Root has been promoted to be calming and relaxing.
-Licorice Root should not be used by those suffering with hypertension or high blood pressure.
+Licorice Root promotes to be calming and relaxing.
+Licorice Root should not be used by with hypertension or high blood pressure.

-Passion Flower is another herb that is to calm the nerves, reduce anxiety and lower blood pressure while encouraging sleep.
+Passion Flower is another herb that is to calm the nerves.
+It is thought to reduce anxiety and lower blood pressure while encouraging sleep.

-Valerian is an herb that assists with all types of mood disorders, as well as decrease anxiety, stress and insomnia.
+Valerian is an herb that assists with all types of mood disorders… as well as decreases anxiety, stress and insomnia.